Table of contents

 Another example is the cloud’s much larger “edge” capability to provide highly scalable data bandwidth.
 For instance, some mobile applications and Internet of Things (IoT) use cases require huge quantities of data to be imported and stored for later processing.
 This may be because customers download lots of data from an application (such as video streaming), or because an application must communicate with a large number of agents all over the Internet (such as with IoT applications).
 If a company needs a bigger data intake or data export pipe than its data center can cost-effectively provide, the public cloud is extremely good at performing this type of “edge” data intake/export at almost any scale.

 The cloud also offers managed capabilities that can help reduce your operational support burden.
 Dealing with databases, managing services, and creating application environments are use cases perfectly tailored to cloud-based services such as Amazon’s RDS and Elastic Beanstalk.
-While useful for production workloads, these technologies are especially useful for internal-use applications, experimental applications, or application-testing environments, where the ability to leverage the cloud to handle much of the operational support burden is highly valuable.
+While useful for production workloads, these technologies are also useful for internal-use applications, experimental applications, or application-testing environments, where the ability to leverage the cloud to handle much of the operational support burden is highly valuable.

 Finally, the cloud offers a highly scalable ability to handle extremely large data sets, making it easier to build data warehouses, perform map-reduce operations, and handle other data analyses useful in providing business analytics and other high-volume data-processing operations.